 Enhancing Copenhagen’s waterfront and its reputation as the world’s best city for cycling, the Lille Langebro cycle and pedestrian bridge, which sits alongside the highly trafficked Langebro bridge, offers a safe and accessible crossing for the thousands of cyclists and pedestrians that cross the canal every day, connecting the city center and the historic district of Christianshavn.

 At 160m long, the bridge follows a gently curved path across the water, giving the bridge a light and slender visual profile that allows views across the harbor.
 The surrounding structural supports create two giant wings on either side of the deck, and along with the pier, arms are painted in dark grey to blend in with the water.
 At the center of the bridge, two rotating sections swing open vertically, allowing marine traffic to pass through.
-The mechanism is buried within the bridge’s piers and opening structure to not interrupt the continuous sweeped line across the water.
+The mechanism is buried within the bridge’s piers and opening structure so as not to interrupt the continuous sweeped line across the water.
 This is the first time this engineering approach has been used in swinging bridge design, breaking new ground in the field.

 Lille Langebro has proved to be a popular project with Copenhagers whether on two feet or two wheels; I think it has fully justified the vision and commitment of our client Realdania.
 We are delighted the project is now recognised by the RIBA International Awards and hope the design makes a lasting contribution to its delightful setting.